bderleta/php-clickhouse/README.md

 - Support for large numeric values non-natively supported by PHP (UInt64, Int128, Decimal) as strings

+UInt64 is supported by native to_string function, therefore its performance is somewhat acceptable.
+Possible optimization is to use string only for values exceeding the Int64 range, at the cost of additional check and lack of consistency.

+Int128 family (Decimal types) are converted to string using code partially sourced from clickhouse-cpp-lib's unit tests, so it's performance is rather mediocre.

 ## To-do

 - Support for Date / DateTime fields using strftime or PHP's native DateTimeImmutable